jinluchang/Timer/README.md

 #Timer

-A simple but powerful C++ code performance measurement library which just contains a single header file.
+A simple but powerful C++ code performance measurement library which is contained in a single header file.

 Simple example within the timer.h file